Tell Us Your Story

 Read the Carnegie Task Force Recommendations as of May 2014.
 If you are interested in incorporating community engagement in your work at UD, the following list includes examples of scholarship of engagement:

-We can assist in:
+The Community Engagement Initiative can assist in:

 The Office of Undergraduate Research and Experiential Learning and the Office of Service Learning have funds available for individuals or teams of faculty to support the development of service-learning courses and community-based research projects.